 Database Architect or Analyst.
 I am fascinated by data and the stories it can tell.

 Tom Barry, CPA, believes in building a successful life one day at a time.
 He does that by leveraging technology to create a flexible schedule that allows him to be a father and husband in addition to fully committing to his career at Green Hasson Janks, where he has worked since 1997.
 Tom’s role as Managing Partner of Green Hasson Janks is a combination of entrepreneur, partner, consultant, mentor and business advisor.

 Additionally, with more than 20 years of public accounting experience, Tom provides audit and accounting, tax and general business consulting services to clients in a variety of industries including waste management and recycling, manufacturing, distribution and the restaurant industry.
 Tom is regularly involved in transaction advisory services for clients looking to buy or sell businesses and has worked on dozens of transactions.
-In addition to leading the Firm’s Waste and Recycling Practice, Tom is also active in the Firm’s Nonprofit Practice and Employee Benefit Plan Practice.
+In addition to leading the Firm’s Waste and Recycling Practice.

-When Tom is not working, you will find him fishing, coaching and spending time with his wife and four children.
-He has launched the firm’s concept of #BeMore, which encourages members of the firm to live their best lives, professionally and personally.
+When Tom is not working, you will find spending time with his wife and four children.
+He is also an avid fisherman.
+He has launched the Firm’s concept of #BeMore, which encourages members of the firm to live their best lives, professionally and personally.